Therealchainman/archive-cp/algorithms/binary_jumping.md

 # Sparse Tables

+sparse tables are best for range queries with an immutable array or static array.
+They even have O(1) query for indempotent functions and the rest O(logn)

+## Indempotent Functions

+Indempotent functions are really useful for sparse tables because they allow O(1) operations.
+Indempotent function means you can apply the function multiple times and it will not change the result.
+For example, min, max, gcd, lcm, etc.  But not sum, product, etc. f(x,x) = x is condition for indempotent function sum(x,x) = 2x that is why sum function is not indempotent.
+Because you don't care about applying function multiple times you can apply it over an overlapping range in the query, and you can cover any power of two lengthed segment by using two power of two lengthed segments.

 ## Range Minimum Query

 RMQ + sparse tables + O(nlogn) precompute sparse tables + O(1) query since the ranges can overlap without affecting the in